Roy-SR-007/NovoNordiskCaseStudy/README.md

 # NovoNordiskCaseStudy
+## Bijoy Kumar Dey, Shinjon Chakraborty and Somjit Roy
+## Department of Statistics, University of Calcutta
+---
-This is a repository dealing with statistical study on Obesity on simulated data
+This is a repository dealing with statistical study on Obesity on simulated data.